clojurewerkz/statistiker/README.md

 ![Development Supported](https://www.codecentric.de/wp-content/themes/ccHomepage/img/logo-codecentric.png)

 LibSVM sources belong to their respected owners, except for the changes our team made to the source code.

+Library contains several public datasets, added to provide best available examples for the users to start exploring some commonly known data.
+Datasets belong to their respective owners, specified in datasets descriptions.
+Public datasets are same as in Python `scikit-learn`, whose authors accumulated a good collection of resources and made them even better known.